-The initial problems motivating this work were the propagation of premixed flames in reacting fluid flows and the growth of crystals, both represented as a discontinuous interface propagating at a scalar speed in the direction normal to the front.
-Through work funded by ASCR at LBNL in the 1980s, it was recognized that the theory and numerical methods for hyperbolic conservation laws could be applied to the Hamilton-Jacobi equations for a continuous function
+The initial problems motivating this work were the propagation of premixed flames in reacting fluid flows, and the growth of crystals, both represented as a discontinuous interface propagating at a scalar speed in the direction normal to the front.
+Through work funded by ASCR at LBNL in the 1980s it was recognized that the theory and numerical methods for hyperbolic conservation laws could be applied to the Hamilton-Jacobi equations for a continuous function in space whose zero level set specifies the location of the front.

-This book by LBNL applied mathematician James Sethian is an introduction to level set methods, which are numerical techniques for analyzing and computing interface motion in a host of settings.
-The numerical techniques can be used to track three-dimensional complex fronts that can develop sharp corners and change topology as they evolve.
-Applications include physics, chemistry, fluid mechanics, combustion, image processing, material science, seismology, fabrication of microelectronic components, computer vision, and control theory. in space whose zero level set specifies the location of the front.
 The level-set approach is the leading method for computing propagating fronts in a broad range of problems, including fluid dynamics, materials science, semiconductor processing, image analysis, grid generation, and computational geometry, with contributions made at LBNL in these and other areas.
 LBNL has also made ongoing contributions to the mathematical and numerical methodology for level set methods, including the development of more efficient narrow-band methods and of a fast solver for the steady-state form of the equations (eikonal equations).